AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 Let's go back to our earlier example of inserting just the word `apple` into a trie.
 What happens if we later try to insert the English word `app` (as in "application") into the trie as a word?
 Well, the code will go down the trie, reach the `app` prefix node, and switch its flag to `True` so that we know it's now officially an inserted word and not just a prefix node:

-{% include posts/picture.html img="right-find" alt="An example of inserting the words app and apple into a trie." %}
+{% include posts/picture.html img="right-find" ext="JPG" alt="An example of inserting the words app and apple into a trie." %}

 Technically, it's both—a prefix leading up to `apple` and a word in and of itself.
 Of course, that's totally fine!
 And what matters from a code validity standpoint is that its flag has been set to `True`.